Uber reports more than 3,000 sexual assaults on 2018 rides

 “I suspect many people will be surprised at how rare these incidents are; others will understandably think they’re still too common,” Uber CEO Dara Khosrowshahi tweeted about the report.
 “Some people will appreciate how much we’ve done on safety; others will say we have more work to do.
 They will all be right.”

-Uber’s safety report is the first of its kind, the company said in a tweet.
+Uber’s safety report is the first of its kind, the company said.

+There were 107 deaths from crashes in 2017 and 2018, from 97 crashes reported to Uber.
+Uber says this represents about half of the national rate for fatal crashes.

+Sexual assault in the report is defined broadly into categories including non-consensual kissing of a non-sexual body part, attempted non-consensual sexual penetration, non-consensual touching of a sexual body part, non consensual kissing of a sexual body part and non-consensual sexual penetration.

-The company also said Uber rides were involved in 58 traffic fatalities, and nine murders during 2018.
+The company also said Uber rides were involved nine murders during 2018.

 Uber noted that the vast majority — 99.9% — of rides did not have any reported safety issues.